preeve9534/pdjr-skplugin-devantech/README.md

 The __devicecstring__ property value supplies a connection string that tells the plugin how to connect to the physical device.
-There are two styles of value: one describes Devantech supply devices that can connect by USB and ethernet, and each type of connection implies a different style of connection string.
+There are two styles of value: one describes a USB connection and the other an ethernet connection (supporting Devantech's wired and wireless rboth xWiFi and wired Devantech supply devices that can connect by USB and ethernet, and each type of connection implies a different style of connection string.

 A USB connection string has the form